-Tutoring- Students who need additional help in any class can contact Student Success for tutoring.
+Tutoring- Students who need additional help in any class can contact Student Success for tutoring services. success@andrews.edu

 1.10 Prior Learning

 The academic records office, assesses all prior learning credits.
 E-mail articulation@andrews.edu.
 The DPD director can assist in filing of petitions for courses that were not awarded credit and deems as comparable to a course required for the Dietetics Program.